"Increasing Intuitional Intelligence" is also available on Amazon USA and Amazon UK

 From the very beginning of life, the infant attempts to communicate with her parents through first crying to express needs and then from gazing at the parents.
 The newborn infant is watching movements and listening to the tone of voice of her parents as a first attempt to understand and communicate, and later will copy these sounds, tones, and facial expressions.
 It is from being held and loved that the infant begins to make connections in her brain cells, developing pathways between the 100 billion brain cells she is born with.
 While some pathways are already hardwired and the newborn has a set of reflexes like turning her head, sucking and swallowing, there are others that need to be formed by experiences through sensing.
 So everything that the infant smells, hears, feels, sees and tastes builds these important pathways.
 If, for example, she sees her mother’s face over and over gazing at her and saying her name, that neural pathway will be strong for recognition of the mother and her voice, as well as the infant‘s name.
 During the first two years of life, the infant goes through the discovery process about her environment and begins to imitate and copy what she sees and to practice many new skills daily.
 So the infant is working very hard from the very beginning of life to develop and each of these learning experiences has an impact upon how the infant feels about herself, thus is part of the process of developing the personality.

-We conclude that researchers who are studying the head-gut connection and the affect of the gut microbiome on childhood development and on both mental and physical health, must look at the psychological needs that our gut feelings monitor.
+We conclude that researchers who are studying the head-gut connection and the affect of the gut microbiome on childhood development and on both physical and mental health (particularly the new study of "psychobiotics" or changes in the gut microbiome that effects mental health), must look at the psychological needs that our gut feelings monitor.
 We feel certain that this approach will collaborate with a combination of medical and psychological approaches to gut health.

 We thought it might be useful at this point to share with you an excerpt from our recent book Increasing Intuitional Intelligence about the infant’s use of instincts to develop a healthy personality and full human intelligence.